oowretep/cse15l-lab-reports/lab2/lab2.md

 ## Part 3
 - From week 2, I learned how to create a Java Server.
 It was interesting to look at the base code for `Server.java` and see how the server functions and what is needed to create one.
 I also learned how to remotely connect to `ieng6` and how to setup a remote server using the connection.
 It was really cool to see the number incrementer app work on different devices, locally and remotely, and see it update.
 - From week 3, I learned how to setup an SSH key to login wihout being asked for a password.
 When setting up the SSH key, I learned about `scp` and what the command does.
 I also learned how to use `man` to look up command manuals in the terminal without having to search it up online.

+*note: added the private and public key paths to part 2 for regrade request.